tony-aw/tinycodet/README.md

 attaching are as follows:

 1)  Less typing: You have to type less to use functions.
-This is particularly relevant for **infix operators** - which `tinyoperators` obviously focuses on - as operators use special characters, which require them to be surrounded by back-ticks when using `::` or `alias$`.
+This is particularly relevant for **infix operators** as operators use special characters, which require them to be surrounded by back-ticks when using `::` or `alias$`.
 2)  More collective usage: If multiple packages are meant to work together, constantly switching between the different package name/alias -prefixes may eventually become annoying and even syntactically chaotic.

-What `tinyoperators` attempts to do with its import system, is to somewhat find the best of both worlds.
-Basically, `tinyoperators` has functions that allow the following import functionality lacking in base
+What `tinyoperations` attempts to do with its import system, is to somewhat find the best of both worlds.
+Basically, `tinyoperations` has functions that allow the following import functionality lacking in base
 R: